Asiim/TDD-chess/README.md

 	- ~~Enemy king is one row up and one column right~~
 	- ~~Enemy king is one row down and one column left~~
 	- ~~Enemy king is one row down and one column right~~
-- Prevent figure to go out of table

 ### Pawn tests:
 - ~~Pawn init~~